top of page

 Individuals benefit from using MFA as it provides a higher level of security for their personal accounts.
 Cyber-attacks are becoming more sophisticated; therefore, additional verification factors can prevent identity theft and financial fraud.

 These factors can include something you have, such as a smartphone app that generates time-sensitive codes, or something you are, like a fingerprint or facial recognition.
-The methods described highlight the importance of MFA in protecting against the ever-evolving threats in today's digital world.

 Multi-Factor Authentication (MFA)